 I’ve recorded a few videos (here here and here) and written several posts about amenorrhea (aka the absence of a period) but what if you are in fact getting your period…what does that tell you about your health?

 I talk about periods and hormones and menstrual cycles all day long in my full time NP job.
 A good percentage of my patient load is women with either active or past eating disorders, women with PCOS or thyroid issues, or women who have anxiety/depression.
 At some point I start asking about their menstrual cycle.
 One, because I think as women we aren’t educated enough about this really huge thing that happens in our body called reproduction.
-Two, because we often are led into believing birth control is the answer to our hormonal problems (birth control is for contraception, not to slap a band aid on hormonal issues) and three, because I think the more we know about our health, the more empowered and in tune with our bodies we become.
+Two, because I think we tend to turn to birth control as the answer to our hormonal problems (when really that’s a band aid that is covering up the root cause) and three, because I think the more we know about our health, the more empowered and in tune with our bodies we become.
 And I think that’s really helpful when it comes to taking care of ourselves as women.

 - stop ovulation (meaning an egg does not get released from the ovary)